anonymousicml2023author/AbeT/object-detection/README.md

 Evaluation is run in 3 steps: evaluating in-distribution dataset, evaluation out of distribution dataset, and then obtaining final FP@95, AUROC, and AUPRC metrics.

+We provide our trained model weights for download [here](https://drive.google.com/file/d/1bsO2ZaDdu9fwFK7dQ_tHFipfW2TA-ZXQ/view?usp=share_link).
+These weights can directly be loaded into evaluation using the `--previous_model_weights` argument in `apply_net.py`.
+Otherwise, the seed from training will be used to find the model weight path.

 In distribution dataset run:
 ```bash
 python apply_net.py